kittykg/kittykg.github.io/_pages/hobbies.md

 I'm particularly good at rhythm games such as Synth Riders and Beat Saber, but quite noob at MoBA although I really like DotA :/

+I'm also a casual Cardfight Vanguard player -- Alchemagic Zorga enjoyer :P Participated in BSF 2022 and 2023 for fun.

 ## Art